dspanah/Sensor-Based-Human-Activity-Recognition-DeepConvLSTM-Pytorch/README.md

-DeepConvLSTM_Pytorch
+HAR_DeepConvLSTM_Pytorch
 ==============================

-Conversion of DeepConvLSTM model in pytorch
+Implementation of DeepConvLSTM model in pytorch and python3.
+To train the model open up jupyter notebook under notebook directory and follow the instructions.

-The implementation is based on "Deep Convolutional and LSTM Recurrent Neural Networks for Multimodal Wearable Activity Recognition" paper avaiable at <http://www.mdpi.com/1424-8220/16/1/115/html>
+This implementation is based on "Deep Convolutional and LSTM Recurrent Neural Networks for Multimodal Wearable Activity Recognition" paper avaiable at <http://www.mdpi.com/1424-8220/16/1/115/html>

 The original code has been implemented using Lasange framework which is available at <https://github.com/sussexwearlab/DeepConvLSTM>